 There are 3 main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
 Fiber is the part of plant foods, including fruits, vegetables, and nuts, that you can’t digest.

 A type of fat made in the liver that is carried through your body.
 Two very important carriers of cholesterol are high-density lipoproteins and low-density lipoproteins.
 It's important to have healthy levels of both.

-- Low-density lipoproteins (LDL), or "bad" cholesterol, is a type of fat that takes cholesterol throughout the body to help with cell repair but can lead to a buildup of cholesterol in the arteries.
+- Low-density lipoproteins (LDL), or "bad" cholesterol, is a type of fat that helps the whole body system work well, but can lead to a buildup of cholesterol in the arteries.
 In general, the lower your LDL, the better.
 Reaching your LDL target helps to protect your heart and blood vessels.

 diabetes or diabetes mellitus